If you buy chicken frequently, you might wonder about those red spots commonly seen on breasts and thighs.

 When it comes to meat, especially raw meat, color is an important indicator of quality.
 Bright-colored meat is usually best.
 Raw chicken is normally bluish-white to yellow.
 The chicken’s breed, age, diet, and amount of exercise can affect the color of the meat.

 A younger chicken is low in fat underneath the skin, which results in a bluish tint.
-Yellowish meat can be caused by what the chicken was feeding on.
+Yellowish meat can be caused by what the chicken is feeding on.
 For example, a diet high in marigolds can result in a yellow tint (source: USDA).

 two raw chicken breast on a cutting board ready for cooking